Tayshaun Prince: Memphis Grizzlies (2013–2015)

-On January 30, 2013, Prince and Austin Daye were traded to the Memphis Grizzlies in a three-team trade which sent Rudy Gay and Hamed Haddadi to the Toronto Raptors and José Calderón to the Pistons.
+On January 30, 2013, Prince and Austin Daye were traded to the Memphis Grizzlies in a three-team trade that sent Rudy Gay and Hamed Haddadi to the Toronto Raptors and José Calderón to the Pistons.
 The Grizzlies also received Ed Davis.
 Though Rudy Gay had been the longtime starting small forward in Memphis, Prince appeared to be a better fit with the team, as his style of play complemented the team's "Grit-N-Grind" mantra.
 The Grizzlies finished with their best record in franchise history at 56–26, and their first-ever appearance in the Western Conference Finals.

 Despite an injury sustained in pre-season, Prince still managed to start and play 76 games in 2013–14, averaging 6.0 points, 3.1 rebounds and 1.6 assists per game—the second-lowest stat line of his career behind his rookie season.
 His 29% from the three-point line was also a career low.

 Boston Celtics (2015)

-On January 12, 2015, Prince was traded to the Boston Celtics in a three-team deal involving the Memphis Grizzlies and the New Orleans Pelicans in which the Celtics also received guard Austin Rivers, who was traded to the Los Angeles Clippers 3 days later, and a first round draft pick.
+On January 12, 2015, Prince was traded to the Boston Celtics in a three-team deal involving the Memphis Grizzlies and the New Orleans Pelicans in which the Celtics also received guard Austin Rivers, who was traded to the Los Angeles Clippers three days later, and a first round draft pick.
 The Grizzlies received forward Jeff Green and guard Russ Smith in the trade.
 The Pelicans received forward Quincy Pondexter and a 2015 second round draft pick (forward Branden Dawson).
-On January 26, he made his debut for the Celtics, and in 30 minutes of action off the bench, he recorded 19 points and 5 assists to lead the Celtics to a 99–90 win over the Utah Jazz.
+On January 26, Prince made his debut for the Celtics, and in 30 minutes of action off the bench, he recorded 19 points and 5 assists to lead the Celtics to a 99–90 win over the Utah Jazz.